blapid/llcpp/README.md

 The binary format is pretty straightforward: write the null-terminated format string, then write the in-memory binary representation of each of the arguments.
 For arithmetic types (ints, floats, etc.), the size of each binary representation is derived from the format string (`%d` will be 4 bytes, `%lld` will be 8 bytes, etc.).
 For strings, we have two options: writing the length and then the string or passing information about the maximum length in the format string and then copying the minimum between the given maximum and the string's actual length.

 Examples:
-- `LOG("Hello world\n")` - would simply be written as the null terminated string, as you'd expect.
+- `logger.info("Hello world"_log)` - would simply be written as the null terminated string, as you'd expect.
-- `LOG("Hello world %d\n", 42)` - would write the null terminated string, followed by 4 bytes representing `42` (little endian).
+- `logger.info("Hello world %d"_log, 42)` - would write the null terminated string, followed by 4 bytes representing `42` (little endian).
-- `LOG("Hello world %lld\n", 42)` - would write the null terminated string, followed by 8 bytes representing `42` (little endian).
+- `logger.info("Hello world %lld"_log, 42)` - would write the null terminated string, followed by 8 bytes representing `42` (little endian).
-- `LOG("Hello world %s\n", "42")` - would write the null terminated string, followed by 4 bytes representing `2` (the length of `"42"`) and 2 bytes with the actual string `"42"`
+- `logger.info("Hello world %s"_log, "42")` - would write the null terminated string, followed by 4 bytes representing `2` (the length of `"42"`) and 2 bytes with the actual string `"42"`
-- `LOG("Hello world %8s\n", "42")` - would write the null terminated string, followed by 8 bytes, of which the first two would hold the string `"42"`.
+- `logger.info("Hello world %8s"_log, "42")` - would write the null terminated string, followed by 8 bytes, of which the first two would hold the string `"42"`.
 If the string given in the argument is bigger, it would be truncated.

 ## Design Overview
-- User defined string literals are used to capture log format into variadic template parameters
+- User defined string literals are used to capture log format into variadic template parameters.
--  `string_format` - Is specialized holds a static array of characters representing the format string
+-  `string_format` - Is specialized and holds a static array of characters representing the format string.
-- `format_parser` - Parses the format string in compile time, generating a tuple of `argument_parser`'s which correspond to the deduced arguments from the format
+- `format_parser` - Parses the format string in compile time, generating a tuple of `argument_parser`'s which correspond to the deduced arguments from the format.
 - `terminators` - Are a collection of types that correspond to printf format type identifiers (such as `'d'`, `'s'`, `'u'`, etc.).
 These are used by the `format_parser` to deduce the types of the escape sequences in the format string.
 These also provide a specific `argument_parser` which will be aggregated by the `format_parser`.
 - `log_line` - Uses the `string_format` and `format_parser` to serialize the arguments to the log file.
 Exposes a `operator()` function which takes variadic arguments which are validated with the `argument_parser`'s tuple provided by the `format_parser`.
 - `logging` - Provide an interface for writing log parts to an output sink (file, network, etc.).
 Also handle `prefix`'es - a way to add structured data to your log lines (log level indication, timestamp, etc.).
+Also provide the high level (`info()`, `warn()`, etc.) functions.
 - `config` - Allows the user to override internal classes such as `string_format`, `format_parser` and built-in `terminator` list for easy customization.

 ## Extending

 ### Adding loggers:
 - Loggers *must* use the [CRTP](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern) and inherit from `logger_base`.
-- Loggers *must* implement the following functions
+- Loggers *must* implement the following functions:
-    - `inline void line_hint_impl()` - Called by `logger_base` when an entire log line was written.
+    - `void line_hint_impl()` - Called by `logger_base` when an entire log line was written.
-    - `inline void write_impl(const std::uint8_t *data, const std::size_t len)` - Called by the serialization code for each log line part.
+    - `void write_impl(const std::uint8_t *data, const std::size_t len)` - Called by the serialization code for each log line part.
-- Loggers *should* let the user pass a PrefixTuple and Config by template parameters.
+- Loggers *should* let the user pass a PrefixTuple and Config by template parameters, and pass it to `logger_base`.

 Example: